Jacob Preston (rugby league): 2023

-In 2023, Preston joined the Canterbury Bulldogs.
-Preston made his first grade debut from the bench in his side's 31−6 loss to the Manly Sea Eagles at Brookvale Oval in round 1 of the 2023 season.
+In 2023, Preston joined the Canterbury-Bankstown Bulldogs.
+Preston made his first grade debut from the bench in his side's 31−6 loss to the Manly Warringah Sea Eagles at Brookvale Oval in round 1 of the 2023 NRL season.
 Preston scored his first career try in his side's 26−12 victory over the Melbourne Storm at AAMI Park the following week.
+In round 5, Preston scored his first career double during Canterbury's golden point win against North Queensland.
+On 21 April, Preston re-signed with the Canterbury club for four more seasons, finishing at the end of the 2027 NRL season.